The Host (2006 film): Plot

 The Park family encounters the monster and shoots at it until they run out of ammunition.
 Seemingly unharmed by the bullets, the creature kills Hee-bong and runs off.
 The army arrives at the scene and captures Gang-du, while Nam-il and Nam-joo escape and split up.
 Nam-il meets an old friend, nicknamed "Fat Guevara", hoping he could track Hyun-seo's phone call, and learns the government has placed a bounty on his family.
 Unbeknownst to Nam-il, Fat Guevara has contacted officials to claim the bounty, but Nam-il escapes after obtaining Hyun-seo's location, near the Wonhyo Bridge.
 Elsewhere, Gang-du overhears an American doctor saying the virus is a hoax invented to distract the public from the creature's origin.
 They decide to lobotomize Gang-du to silence him.

 When the creature is sleeping, Hyun-seo tries to escape from its lair using a rope she has made from the victims' clothes, but the monster wakes up and swallows Hyun-seo and Se-joo.
 Meanwhile, Gang-du manages to escape by taking a nurse hostage and threatening to expose her to the virus.
 The government and the USFK announce a plan to release a toxic chemical called "Agent Yellow" around the river to kill the monster, concealing U.S. responsibility to maintain favor with the South Korean public.
 Gang-du finds the creature in its lair and sees Hyun-seo's arm dangling from its mouth.
 He chases it to the place that would be targeted by the chemical, where he meets Nam-joo.
 It attacks the crowd that assembled to protest the chemical dump.
 Agent Yellow is released, stunning the beast.
 Gang-du pulls Hyun-seo out of its mouth, discovering that she has died while clutching Se-joo, who is unconscious but alive.
 Enraged by her death, Gang-du attacks the creature, aided by Nam-il, Nam-joo, and a homeless man.
 They set it ablaze, and Gang-du impales it with a pole, finally killing it.
 As they mourn for Hyun-seo, Gang-du revives Se-joo.

 Sometime later, Gang-du has inherited his father's snack bar and adopted Se-joo.
-While watching the river, he hears a noise and investigates but finds nothing.
+While watching the river, he hears a noise and investigates fearing there is another monster, but finds nothing.
 He and Se-joo share a meal, ignoring a news broadcast stating that the incident's aftermath was due to misinformation.